scandycuz/safety-camera-monorepo/README.md

 # Safety Camera Monorepo

-This repo for a safety company utilizes a monorepo first approach.
+This repo utilizes a monorepo first approach.
 Individual applications are minimal.
 Components, RTKQuery APIs, and contexts can be imported and utilized throughout multiple apps with minimal setup.

 ## Primary frameworks and libraries